 - No storage case.

-Digital microscopes are some of the best inventions yet, and for some good reasons.
+Digital microscopes are some of the best inventions yet for good reasons.
 They’re incredibly efficient and downright useful.
 This digital USB microscope is a good option for kids for their classroom explorations and fun experiments.

-The frame is a rugged durable plastic that features a 4-foot cable and a 2.0 USB interface.
-The magnification range goes from 0x to 250x.
-One of the best parts about it is that it features a flexible stand for lower magnifications.
+The frame is a rugged, durable plastic that features a 4-foot cable and a 2.0 USB interface.
+The magnification range goes from 0 times to 250 times.
+One of the best parts about this microscope is that it features a flexible stand for lower magnifications.

 It can be held by hand for point-and-click inspection and can be placed directly on subjects for high-resolution magnifications.
-It comes with four LED dimmable lights, a CMOS sensor, and an easy-to-use controller.
+It has four dimmable LED lights, a CMOS sensor, and an easy-to-use controller.